jayashish05/Pulse-point/README.md

 ***Pulse Point - Next-Gen Blood Donation Platform***

 Pulse Point is a next-generation blood donation web app designed to efficiently connect blood donors and recipients.
-Built with React.js/Next.js and Firebase, the platform ensures seamless real-time donor matching, emergency request notifications, and an AI-powered compatibility system.
+Built with JavaScript and Firebase, the platform ensures seamless real-time donor matching, emergency request notifications, and an AI-powered compatibility system.

 🌟 Features